Remember, it is your purchases here (both small & large) that keeps these world class information articles free.

 • Unfortunately many of the UV Sterilizers flooding the market for under $50 including "Hang on Back" (HOB) and many "In Tank" Submersible UVs at best can ONLY control algae and very limited bacterial blooms, these CANNOT perform the level one Sterilization needed for true disease control and aid to Redox Balance due to flow rate & design as well many utilize lower cost medium pressure UV bulbs.

-As well, these low end UVs often have very limited life times due to design.
+As well, these low end UVs often have very limited life times due to design, such as ballasts/transformers that last as little as 8 months.

-By using low end equipment such as "Killing Machines" and then claiming these did nothing to protect the health of their fish is NOT a scientific argument against these devices.
+By using low end equipment such as "Killing Machines" that might ONLY clear the water and then claiming these did nothing to protect the health of their fish is NOT a scientific argument against these devices.
 As well despite these observable and researched facts, many still will deny these benefits other than clarification.

 This problem of denying facts while often making "straw man" attacks such as claiming articles like this are "based on selling this equipment" is unfortunately still quite common, often in anecdotal, "cut & paste information" forums.